pereznetworks/TD-Project9/README.md

                      after app loads components
                       at beginning of app

-              styling bugs:  getting the search form and nav links .... to look more consistent
+              styling bugs:  getting the search form and nav links buttons.... to look more consistent

               getting routes to match project requirements

+      Step 11:  cross-browser consistency

+              fixed some styling so the same in Safari, Chrome and Edge on Windows10 and MacOS
+              used webkit-appearance to over user-stylesheet in Safari

+              looks good on Tablet running
+              iOS, Android, Chrome

+              UI is functional on iPhone and Andriod phone.. although would like to implement ..
+                the newer menu style used in modern web site and apps

+# Future Releases:

+          Safe-Search:
-              really wanting to address flickr safe-search problem and leaving well enough alone for now did write a custom content filter to .... start catching innocent phrases ...
+            really wanting to address flickr safe-search problem and leaving well enough alone for now did write a custom content filter to .... started catching innocent phrases ...
                 that might yield 'un-safe' results

-      TODO:  cross-browser consistency

-              some of the styling appears different in Safari also need to work on smart-phone sized screen

-              iOS, Android, Chrome on tablet, laptop and pc sized-screens ok

-              haven't tested Windows 10 Edge browser yet either..
+          Full Screen View:
+            I would like to implement a full-screen view when an image is clicked in the gallery view full-screen component will display the image...
+               using the entire browse window
+            there will be a next, previous to simply view those images.. with out going back to the gallery view there will also be a 'back to the gallery component' showing the same set of photos

+            I almost had this figured out, but have some bugs to fix before... committing the changes to the master branch

+              also this would seem to be beyond the project speqs